 - Spice Blend - If you do not have individual spices, try using 1 part Jamaican curry powder to ¼ part adobo powder.

-- Scotch Bonnet Pepper - Substitute scotch bonnet peppers or sauce with jalapenos, red Thai chilies, or habanero sauce with the desired amount.
+- Scotch Bonnet Pepper Sauce- Substitute the sauce with fresh or use jalapenos, red Thai chilies, or fresh habanero or sauce with the desired amount.

 Change Heat Level - Modify the curried ground turkey recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.